 Not all SSDs are equal

-Solid-state-drives are available in various form factors, interfaces, and densities.
+Solid-state drives are available in various form factors, interfaces, and densities.
 They incorporate different NAND technology, controllers and features that are selected specifically to suit their intended applications and workloads.
-It’s important to understand upfront how these options impact on performance, cost and support before selecting your device.
-Failure to do so results in lost data, system down time and wasted resources.
+It’s important to understand upfront how these options impact performance, cost and support before selecting your device.
+Failure to do so results in lost data, system downtime and wasted resources.

 Often, SSDs are categorised

 - ‘Consumer’ for home computing